 Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds

-A federal judge delayed sentencing national security adviser Michael Flynn on Tuesday after he pleaded guilty to lying to investigators about his talks with Russia's ambassador.
+A federal judge delayed sentencing former national security adviser Michael Flynn on Tuesday after he pleaded guilty to lying to investigators about his talks with Russia's ambassador.

+U.S. District Judge Emmet Sullivan said he has significant outstanding questions about the case, including how the government's Russia investigation was impeded and the material impact of Flynn's lies on the special counsel's inquiry.

-Flynn spent 2018 giving what prosecutors called all the cooperation they wanted, including in 62 hours of meetings and the production of "sweeping categories" of documents and electronic devices.
+Flynn had spent more than a year giving what prosecutors called all the cooperation they wanted, including in 62 hours of meetings and the production of "sweeping categories" of documents and electronic devices.

-In light of that accommodation, the Justice Department had told a judge ahead of Tuesday's hearing that it would be all right if Flynn received no prison time.
+In light of that accommodation, the Justice Department had told the judge ahead of Tuesday's hearing that it would be all right if Flynn received no prison time.

 Flynn, in his filing, also asked for leniency.

+But the judge was less certain about the extent of Flynn's assistance — and the seriousness of the offense.

+In a remarkable series of exchanges, Sullivan asked whether Flynn and his legal team wanted to push off the punishment, declaring that he was not bound by advisory guidelines that called for a maximum of six months in prison.

-Ultimately, Judge Emmet Sullivan directed both sides to file a status report by March 13.
+Ultimately, the judge directed both sides to file a status report by March 13.

-The judge said he has significant outstanding questions about the case, including how the government's Russia investigation was impeded and the material impact of Flynn's lies on the special counsel's inquiry.

-Flynn's attorney Robert Kelner also said that Flynn may testify in the case prosecutors are making in the Eastern District of Virginia against two of his former business associates.
+Flynn's attorney Robert Kelner said that Flynn may testify in the case prosecutors are making in the Eastern District of Virginia against two of his former business associates.
 They were charged in documents unsealed on Monday with a scheme to act as unregistered agents for Turkey.

 Flynn has been a model cooperator with the Justice Department, his lawyer said, and if he serves as a government witness in the Turkey lobbying case, that may be "the only area where there's something left to give," Kelner said.